 Initially, ads were one of the few ways that allowed creators to make money off their content.
 In the space of a few years, however, monetisation options have blossomed and are projected to continue growing.

 In an interview with Forbes, Yuanling Yuan said, “When you look at Asia, the biggest trend that has been dominating the creative economy there is e-commerce.”
 She continues, “So live streaming times e-commerce, and we don’t really have that yet in the U.S. But I suspect that in the next 5 to 10 years there will be platforms that emerge that help creators monetize and get another format, which is selling merchandise, but selling them live.”
 China is a key player, as massive e-commerce platforms such as Alibaba, Baidu, and JD.com are live streaming to sell their wares.

 There are a few ways musicians can become content creators as a way to diversify their income and create a long-term financial plan that doesn’t simply involve touring and sales.

-By focusing on evergreen content, i.e. content that can re-purposed, musicians can create high-end content that’s re-used and re-purposed on different platforms.
+By focusing on evergreen content, i.e. content that can be re-purposed, musicians can create high-end content that’s re-used and re-purposed on different platforms.
 This leads to a return on investment, especially when using platforms such as Youtube, where money is generated every time a video is viewed by fans and followers.
 Furthermore, if we see music as evergreen content, money is generated every time that single is streamed and added to a TikTok video or Instagram Story.

 Furthermore, by targeting niche audiences, musicians can build a solid fanbase and a loyal following that will be happy to pay for anything the creator sells.
 Remember – according to Kevin Kelly, it only takes 1000 genuine fans to make a decent living out of content creation.